astrobytes-edu/astr596-modeling-universe/02-getting-started/index.md

 **Setup Issues**:

-- Read error messages carefully (they usually tell you what's wrong)
+- Read error messages carefully (they usually tell you what's wrong).
-- Google the exact error message in quotes
+- Google the exact error message in quotes.
-- Check our troubleshooting sections in each guide
+- Check our troubleshooting sections in each guide.
-- Post on course Slack with: OS, command tried, full error
+- Post on course Slack with: OS, command tried, full error.

 **Conceptual Questions**: